-- "bent or angled piece of metal or other substance used to catch or hold something," Old English hoc "hook, angle," perhaps related to Old English haca "bolt," from Proto-Germanic *hokaz/*hakan (cognates: Old Frisian hok, Middle Dutch hoek "a hook;" Dutch haak "a hook, angle, corner, cape," German Haken "hook"), from PIE *keg- "hook, tooth" (cognates: Russian kogot "claw").
+- "bent or angled piece of metal or other substance used to catch or hold something," Old English hoc "hook, angle," perhaps related to Old English haca "bolt," from Proto-Germanic *hokaz/*hakan (source also of Old Frisian hok, Middle Dutch hoek "a hook;" Dutch haak "a hook, angle, corner, cape," German Haken "hook"), from PIE *keg- "hook, tooth" (source also of Russian kogot "claw").
 For spelling, see hood (n.1).

 Off the hooks meant "disordered" (16c.), "unhinged" (1610s) and "dead" (1840).
 By hook or by crook (late 14c.) probably alludes to tools of professional thieves.
 Hook, line, and sinker "completely" is 1838, a metaphor from angling.
 Hook-nose (n.) is from 1680s; hook-nosed (adj.) from 1510s.
 Hook-and-eye as a method of garment fastening is from 1620s.